 The first is our postpartum recovery checklist, which will itemize all of this and show you helpful tools that will make your and your partner’s lives easier.
 Bookmark it, then share it with your friends!

 For the second, we want you to zoom out and take a macro view of it all by acknowledging that postpartum depression (or even a LOT of varying feelings) can affect your entire family, not just mom.
-Fertility and pregnancy journeys are roller coasters, so it’s not uncommon and normal for mom, dad, and older siblings to go through some mood swings.
+Fertility and pregnancy journeys are roller coasters, so it’s normal for mom, dad, and older siblings to go through some mood swings.
 Let your partner know that their support and involvement is significantly associated with reduced odds of postpartum depression.
 If it is something you encounter, it’s essential to be prepared to work together as a team (11).

 Any thoughts or questions?
 Always feel free to contact us at firstname.lastname@example.org!